ibm-cloud-docs/cloud-databases/terra-tutorial.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="2h"}

-In this tutorial, you learn how to use Terraform to provision an {{site.data.keyword.databases-for-postgresql}}.
+In this tutorial, you learn how to use Terraform to provision a {{site.data.keyword.databases-for-postgresql}} instance.
 {: shortdesc}

 ## Before you begin